eclipse-iceoryx/iceoryx/doc/design/request_response_communication.md

 Beside setting the capacity of the queues and defining whether a client should be connected and a server offering on creation, the behaviour for a slow client and server can be defined.
 A client can ask a server to block if its response queue is full.
-The server will obey if the corresponding `ClientTooSlowPolicy` is set to `WAIT_FOR_CLIENT`.
+The server will obey if the corresponding `clientTooSlowPolicy` is set to `ConsumerTooSlowPolicy::WAIT_FOR_CONSUMER`.
-If the options don't match, the client will not be connected to the server.
+If the options don't match, the client will not be connected to the server, similar to the behavior of publisher and subscriber.

 ### Code example